25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 While “allocation” can refer to the location of any SKUs across your channels, when retailers use the term “initial allocation,” they’re typically referring to how new products will be distributed across their sales channels.
 Basically, how many units of a new SKU will go to which store, warehouse, or DC?

 Allocation and planning vs. replenishment – what’s the difference?

-While allocation and planning seeks to map out the quantity of inventory at every location before the selling season starts – replenishment is the process of re-ordering inventory once the selling season has started.
+While allocation and planning seek to map out the quantity of inventory at every location before the selling season starts – replenishment is the process of re-ordering inventory once the selling season has started.

 Both are important processes (and most retailers will need to take advantage of both at different times).
-For example, a fashion retailer with new designs every season will need to plan the initial allocation of the new SKUs, and then rely on replenishment to keep popular items in-stock during the season.
+For example, a fashion retailer with new designs every season will need to plan the initial allocation of the new SKUs, and then rely on replenishment to keep popular items in stock during the season.